 Certain pieces of restaurant equipment are ideal for either leasing because they have a short lifespan or buying used because they have a long lifespan.
 Ice machines are ideal for a lease because they often don’t last more than a few years, and once they break are expensive to repair.
 A commercial oven, as noted above, is ideal to buy used because it can last a long time.

 Keep Costs Low in Your Kitchen

 Having a well-planned restaurant kitchen doesn’t just keep the food flowing to the dining room—it can save you money in time and waste.
 If your staff knows where everything is located, understands the rule of FIFO (first in, first out) this will help reduce food waste and spoilage.
 It will also make prep and cooking times in the kitchen more efficient.

 Nothing will ruin a restaurant’s reputation faster than a case of food poisoning.
 A clean kitchen is essential for any restaurant.
 A regular cleaning list will ensure that all staff knows what needs to be done during each shift.
 Setting aside scheduled time for bigger cleaning jobs each month will keep your kitchen safe for customers and staff.
 If your restaurant is open seven days a week, all year long, you should plan two to three days during a slow season to close and do a thorough cleaning of the entire establishment.

 The kitchen is the heart of any restaurant.
-Without a functional commercial kitchen, restaurant owners would be hard pressed to provide excellent food in a timely manner for customers.
-Choosing the right equipment before you open is important, as it will impact your startup budget; restaurant owners should carefully weigh the pros and cons of used, leased and new equipment.
-Keeping the kitchen stations well stocked, clean and organized is essential to the successful day-to-day operations.
+Without a functional commercial kitchen, restaurant owners would be hard-pressed to provide excellent food in a timely manner for customers.
+Choosing the right equipment before you open is important, as it will impact your startup budget; restaurant owners should carefully weigh the pros and cons of used, leased, and new equipment.
+Keeping the kitchen stations well-stocked, clean, and organized is essential to successful day-to-day operations.
 Clear communication between management and staff can help operations run smoothly both in the kitchen and the dining room.